Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper we have studied the two flavour non-local NJL model in the presence of magnetic field and explored the chiral crossover.
+In this paper, we have studied the two flavour non-local NJL model in the presence of a magnetic field and explored the chiral crossover.
 Our investigation builds upon the non-local NJL model calculations of Refs.~\cite{GomezDumm:2006vz,Pagura:2016pwr} with some important additions.

 The first is that we add to the non-local form of the standard four Fermi NJL interaction, the non-local form of the ’t Hooft determinant term with an arbitrary coupling constant which is governed by a dimensionless parameter $c$.
 In the Refs.~\cite{GomezDumm:2006vz,Pagura:2016pwr} $c$ is taken to be $1/2$, which is generally the case in the usual NJL model.
-In absence of any iso-spin symmetry breaking (we assume equal $u$ and $d$ current quark masses) the value of $c$ does not play any role because only the sum of the $u$ and $d$ condensates is non-trivial.
-But in the presence of iso-spin symmetry breaking agents like an isospin chemical potential~\cite{Frank:2003ve} or/and magnetic field~\cite{Boomsma:2009yk}, the two condensates become different because of their different couplings to the agents.
+In absence of any isospin symmetry breaking (we assume equal $u$ and $d$ current quark masses) the value of $c$ does not play any role because only the sum of the $u$ and $d$ condensates is non-trivial.
+But in the presence of isospin symmetry breaking agents like an isospin chemical potential~\cite{Frank:2003ve} or/and magnetic field~\cite{Boomsma:2009yk}, the two condensates become different because of their different couplings to the agents.
 The difference between the $u$ and $d$ condensates is particularly sensitive to $c$.
 This is evident from the gap equation associated with $\pi_{s}^3$ (Eq.~\ref{eq:gap_two}).

-Our second major addition is that we have attempted a more systematic analysis of the parameters of the model by fitting to self-consistent set of lattice results.
-For $eB=0$, the parameters $G_0$, $\Lambda$ and $m$ were fixed to $m_\pi$, $F_\pi$, and the condensate ({\it at $T=0$}).
-We used two sets of lattice results~\cite{Brandt:2013dua,Fukaya:2007pn}, which (importantly) have different central values of the chiral condensate.
+Our second major addition is that we have attempted a more systematic analysis of the parameters of the model by fitting them to a self-consistent set of lattice results.
+For $eB=0$, the parameters $G_0$, $\Lambda$ and $m$ were fixed to $m_\pi$, $F_\pi$, and the condensate (at $T=0$).
+We used the lattice result~\cite{Fukaya:2007pn} for which we performed the detailed analysis in the main text.
+We also use another lattice result~\cite{Brandt:2013dua}, the central values of the condensates being different for these two references, and discuss briefly the results of our analysis in the appendix~\ref{sec:analysis_B13}.

 Then considering $T=0$ results for finite $eB$, we found that an $eB$ independent $c$ describes the lattice results for the $u$, $d$ condensate difference at $T=0$ quite well, which allows us to extract the value of $c$ using lattice results on the $u$, $d$ condensate difference.
 We estimate this observation to be significant, as to our knowledge, for the first time $c$ has been constrained using lattice results.